top of page

 Heaviness When Filled

 Although empty metal planters can be light, they become heavy once filled with soil and plants—especially large ones.
 This can be challenging for rooftops or balconies with weight limits.
-Use wheeled bases or plant caddies for easier movement, and confirm your structure can support the total weight before installation.
+Use wheeled bases or plant caddies for more effortless movement, and confirm your structure can support the total weight before installation.

 Conclusion